mirzafahad/mirzafahad/README.md

 I am an Embedded Engineer.
-In layman's terms I am both a Hardware Engineer and a Software Engineer.
+In layman's terms I am both a Hardware Designer and a Software Developer.
 I am competent in rapid hardware prototyping including PCB design and electronic circuit debugging.
 C is my backbone programming language and I love Python.

 ## Find me around the web 🌎:
 - Here is my [LinkedIn](https://www.linkedin.com/in/fahadmirza1/) 💼